sensedata/space-telemetry/README.md

 2. Fork this repository.

-3. Create a topic branch (in your fork) from the tip of develop for your current work, for
+3. Create a topic branch (in your fork) from the tip of the develop branch, for example if your adding a fancy feature, you'd create your topic branch from develop by running:
-example:

-        $ git checkout -b add-some-fancy-feature
+        $ git checkout -b add-some-fancy-feature develop

 4. Add tests to test/client or test/server for all your changes and use the coverage report to hunt for any dead code or missing tests.